What are the eligibility requirements to study abroad?

 Please note that students will still be charged the RIT activities fee and RIT health fee while studying abroad.
 These fees are not part of study abroad program fees and will be billed to your RIT eServices account separately from your study abroad costs.

-As long as you maintain full time status of 12 semester credits, financial aid will apply in most cases.
-Specific financial aid questions are best addressed on a student-by-student basis, so after obtaining a budget worksheet from either the RIT Education Abroad office or the faculty director leading the program, please contact the Financial Aid Office to set up an appointment with your financial aid counselor.
+In most cases, you may be eligible to use your financial aid as long as you maintain full time status of 12 semester credits.
+Specific financial aid questions are best addressed on a student-by-student basis, so after obtaining a budget worksheet from either the RIT Education Abroad office or the faculty director leading the program, please contact the Financial Aid Office to set up an appointment with your financial aid counselor to understand how your aid might apply to your study abroad program costs.

 When and how do I pay for study abroad?